Over 50 Years of our family giving you more of what you go to sailing school for!SM

 Classrooms are for college.
 Your ‘classroom’ for sailing is your boat, and ours is the best we’ve ever used in our family’s history of sailing schools and teaching.
 (We’ve introduced several to sailing instruction and tried others.)
 You’ll learn on an Ensign, which was inducted into the American Sailboat Hall of Fame for good reasons: excellent performance, safe, stable, and roomy.
 Designed by one of the pre-eminent naval architects, Carl Alberg, it’s a boat that’s not only survived the test of time, but still thriving with large fleets that day sail and race.

-By the end of the third day, we expect you to be able to singlehand around our signature Obstacle CourseSM (which you’ll have spent plenty of fun effective time learning on already).
-To prove we did our job, we send you out with another student or two on half-day practice sails (2 or 3) that you schedule later after you’ve finished the full 3-day course.
-An instructor supervises, coaching by radio or chase boat, but you sail without her/him.
+To prove that, both to you and to us, we send you out with another student on a half-day practice sail (or two if you want) that you schedule later after you’ve finished the full 3-day course.
+An instructor supervises, coaching by radio and chase boat, but you sail without her/him.
 Then you’re truly certifiable, speaking of which…

 Prerequisites: you’ll need to pay us, of course, but that’s about it.
 No prior experience required!
 Many students have a little, and the rest of you have zero.
 It’s all good.